AIDASoft/podio/doc/collections_as_container.md

 ## Collection and standard algorithms

 Most of the standard algorithms require the iterators to be at least *InputIterator*.
-The iterators of PODIO collection don't fulfil this requirement, therefore they are not compatible with standard algorithms according to specification.
-In practice some algorithms may still compile with the collections depending on a implementation of a given algorithm.
+The iterators of PODIO collection don't fulfil this requirement, therefore they are not compatible with standard algorithms according to the specification.
+In practice some algorithms may still compile with the collections depending on an implementation of a given algorithm.

 ## Standard range algorithms

 The standard range algorithm use constrains to operate at least on `std::input_iterator`s and `std::ranges::input_range`s.
-The iterators of PODIO collection don't model these concepts, therefore can't be use with standard range algorithms.
+The iterators of PODIO collection don't model these concepts, therefore can't be used with standard range algorithms.